elongl/elongl.github.io/_posts/2020-10-18-assaultcube-rce-technical-analysis.md

 This is the perfect fit.

-Using the format string attack, I [wrote](https://github.com/elongl/AC/blob/research/source/src/client.cpp#L279) (please don't mind the _very_ bad code, this is not what this is about) `system@plt` into `strcmp@got` so that whenever strcmp is called, it'll actually jump to system.
+Using the format string attack, I [wrote](https://github.com/elongl/AC/blob/research/source/src/client.cpp#L279) `system@plt` into `strcmp@got` so that whenever strcmp is called, it'll actually jump to system.

 ```py
 In [1]: p.got['strcmp']